College of Optometry Header

 - Accredited residency in Low Vision / Vision Rehabilitation or at least 2 years of low vision experience in private practice or optometric education

-- At least yearly, one student presentation (lecture, seminar or laboratory demonstration), continuing education course or publication in a low vision related area
+- At least yearly, one presentation (lecture, seminar or laboratory demonstration) in a low vision related area or continuing education program

-- Membership in one appropriate low vision professional organization (e.g., American Academy of Optometry/Section on Low Vision.
+- Membership in one appropriate low vision professional organization (e.g., American Academy of Optometry/Section on Low Vision or annual attendance at an appropriate professional conference.

 To be initially credentialed in the Low Vision Service demonstration of proficiency in the management of specialty cases will be required.
-Proficiency can be demonstrated by written case reports.
-Current Low Vision Service faculty will not be required to submit case reports as previous experience has already been established.
+Proficiency can be demonstrated by written case reports, publication or presentation of pediatrics/binocular vision related research, private practice experience or by endorsement of the Assistant Dean for Clinical Programs.

 The attending optometrist in the Eye Health Management Service must demonstrate current evidence of appropriate knowledge, skill and proficiency, and an adequate volume of clinical experience with acceptable results in eye health management related patient services.